S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 A well written proposal usually includes:

--   the driver it responds to and the requirement it’s intended to fulfill.
+-   the driver it responds to and the requirement it's intended to fulfill.
 -   the proposal text - what, how, rationale, etc.
 -   who will be responsible for what - for overseeing its application / implementation.
 -   evaluation date or frequency - when the future agreement will be reviewed.